Graham Hill: Rowing

 Before taking up motor racing, Hill spent several years actively involved in rowing.
 Initially, he rowed at Southsea Rowing Club, while stationed in Portsmouth with the Royal Navy and at Auriol Rowing Club in Hammersmith.
 He met his future wife Bette at a Boxing Day party at Auriol and, while courting her, he also coached her clubmates at Stuart Ladies' Rowing Club on the River Lea.

-In 1952 he joined London Rowing Club, then as now one of the largest and most successful clubs in Great Britain.
-From 1952 to 1954, Hill rowed in twenty finals with London, usually as stroke of the crew, eight of which resulted in wins.
+In 1952, Hill joined London Rowing Club, then as now one of the largest and most successful clubs in Great Britain.
+From 1952 to 1954, he rowed in twenty finals with London, usually as stroke of the crew, eight of which resulted in wins.
 He also stroked the London eight in the highly prestigious Grand Challenge Cup at Henley Royal Regatta, losing a semi-final to Union Sportif Metropolitaine des Transports, France by a length.

-Through his racing career he continued to support rowing and London.
-In 1968 when the club began a financial appeal to modernise its clubhouse, Hill launched proceedings by driving an old Morris Oxford, which had been obtained for £5, head-on into a boundary wall.
+Through his racing career, Hill continued to support rowing and London.
+In 1968, when the club began a financial appeal to modernise its clubhouse, he launched proceedings by driving an old Morris Oxford, which had been obtained for £5, head-on into a boundary wall.
 Hill made three runs to reduce the wall to rubble, and the car was subsequently sold for £15.

 Hill felt that the experience gained in rowing helped him in his motor-racing.
 He wrote in his autobiography:

 "I really enjoyed my rowing.
 It really taught me a lot about myself, and I also think it is a great character-building sport...The self discipline required for rowing and the 'never say die' attitude obviously helped me through the difficult years that lay ahead."

 Hill adopted the colours and cap design of London Rowing Club for his racing helmet – dark blue with white oar-shaped tabs.
 His son Damon and grandson Josh later adopted the same colours with permission from the club.